-England: You can get free off-peak local bus travel anywhere in England once you reach the eligible age, currently 60 if you were born before 6 April 1950.
+England: You can get free off-peak local bus travel anywhere in England once you reach the eligible age - you currently need to have been born before 6 April 1952.

 Regardless of your gender, if you were born after this date, your qualifying date will be the same as the state pension age for a woman born on the same date as you.
 The entitlement age will gradually rise to 66 by 2020.
 See Gov.uk.